jrdurrant/specimen-vision/docs/rulers.rst

 Determining image scale from a ruler
 ====================================

-Given an image such as the one below, there are three things needed to determine the scale factor, enabling conversion between pixel measurements and real world measurements.
+Given an image such as the one below, there are two things needed to determine the scale factor, enabling conversion between pixel measurements and real world measurements.

 ..  figure::  images/ruler_test_full.jpg
 	:align:	  center